 Zadpoor, A., & Malda, J. (2017).
 Additive manufacturing of biomaterials, tissues, and organs.
 Annals of Biomedical Engineering.
 Retrieved from https://link-springer-com.ezproxy.library.csulb.edu/article/10.1007/s10439-016-1719-y

+Dear Geoffrey,

+Pay more attention to the structure of the paper, both visual and in-text one.
+Check the paper a few times for grammatical, lexical, punctuation typos.
+You deserve 85%

+Kind Regards,

+Stacey